Jwonka/capstone-project-gameslayer/README.md

  MySqlConnector
  xunit.runner.visualstudio

- 4. Open VideoGameGrade and hit the play button to start website.

-## Test
+## Test ⚡
-1. Open xUnitTest.cs
+- Open xUnitTest.cs
-2. Run xUnitTest
+-  Run xUnitTest
-   Go to test -> run all.
+   - Go to test -> run all.
 That should open Test Explorer with four tests running two that pass, one that fails, and one that is skipped.

+## Run
+- Open VideoGameGrade and hit the play button to start website
+- Open your web browser and navigate to https://videogamegrade.azurewebsites.net/

-## Authors
+## Authors 👯👯

-Khizar Buck
+- 🌟 Khizar Buck
-Joshua Werlein
+- 🌟 Joshua Werlein
-Thomas Paulson
+- 🌟 Thomas Paulson
-Alyshia Kreher
+- 🌟 Alyshia Kreher